Retirement Saving Statistics: Getting Ready for the Inevitable

 (Fidelity Investments)

-According to American retirement savings statistics from Q1 2019, there are 180,000 people in the United States whose 401(k) plans have hit the million-dollar mark.
+There are 180,000 people in the United States whose 401(k) plans have hit the million-dollar mark.
 The same report shows that there are slightly fewer IRA millionaires, with that number reaching 168,100.
 In both cases, this number represents substantial growth from the last quarter of 2018.

 73.5% of Americans whose employers offer defined-contribution retirement plans are enrolled in those plans.